 Location Select the location associated with the pod that has the RDSH image.
 This selection filters the choices in the Pod field to only the pods in the selected location.
 Pod Select the pod.Tip: If you do not see any pods to select, verify that the Location list is not displaying a location without pods.
 The Location field works on the Pod list to filter out pods that are not associated with the selected location.
 If you previously had a pod at a location and then deleted that pod or moved it to a different location, so that the displayed location no longer has any pods, the Pod list will display no entries.
 Because the locations are listed alphabetically, when the screen opens, it automatically selects the one that is first in the alphabet.
 If that location no longer has any pods associated with it, you must switch the location to a different entry.
 Specify VM Subnet(s) Enable this toggle to select one or more specific subnets to which the farm's VMs will be connected.
 After enabling the toggle, you can select the specific subnets from the displayed list.

-When this toggle is disabled, the farm's VMs will be connected to the pod's primary VM subnet by default.
+When this toggle is switched off, the farm's VMs will be connected to the pod's primary VM subnet by default.

 Filter Models Set one or more filters to control the models available in the Models drop-down menu.
 You can filter models by type, series, number of CPUs, memory, and tags.
-For more information about selecting models, see Managing VM Types and Sizes for Farms and Assignments, which describes the options on the VM Types & Sizes page ( ).
+For more information about selecting models, see Managing VM Types and Sizes for Farms and Assignments in the Horizon Universal Console, which describes the options on the VM Types & Sizes page ( ).

 To set a filter, you first select the criterion in the drop-down menu and then enter the desired value(s).
 By default, there is a single filter with the criterion 'Tag' the value 'VMware Recommended'.
 You can edit this first filter and add more filters connected by And and Or operators.The following are the criteria you can use for filters and descriptions of the values you can enter for each.